 The hydration of this dough is not possible to calculate because of the high percentages of additions, but it feels like a lean dough of somewhere in the range of 55-60% hydration.
 Tacky, but not sticky.

 If you want to play around with the formula, you can do so in my bread calculator.

 Conclusion of this sourdough challah recipe

 There is no doubt, that this bread is a looker.
-The braids breaks up the surface and the toasted sesame seeds and the deeply caramelized crust looks absolutely gorgeous.
+The braids break up the surface and the toasted sesame seeds and the deeply caramelized crust look absolutely gorgeous.

 The crumb is incredibly soft, filled with tiny holes.
 You can see the gluten structure in the crumb from the braids, which makes it break up in circular patterns.

 The taste is great.
-You can taste the nutty notes from the flour and it has a absolutely wonderful mouth feel.
-This is not a bread for the weekdays, but a weekend bread.
+You can taste the nutty notes from the flour and it has an absolutely wonderful mouthfeel.
+This is not bread for the weekdays, but a weekend bread.

 It’s perfect with some gorgeous butter and a sprinkling of coarse salt.